tim-bits/stockfishweb/README.md

 ### Acknowledgements

-The FEN validation is reusing validation rules of [chess.js](https://github.com/jhlywa/chess.js) plus additing extra validation rules on top of it. <br/> The chess board is implemented using [chessboardjs](https://chessboardjs.com/).
+The FEN validation is reusing validation rules of [chess.js](https://github.com/jhlywa/chess.js) with addition of extra validation rules on top of it. <br/> The chess board is implemented using [chessboardjs](https://chessboardjs.com/).
-<br/> Back end reuses a revamped version of [Stockfish-Java](https://github.com/senyast4745/Stockfish-Java).
+<br/> Back end makes use of a revamped version of [Stockfish-Java](https://github.com/senyast4745/Stockfish-Java).

 ### License